SahilKr24/aria2aws/README.md

         $ wget https://github.com/SahilKr24/aria2aws/blob/master/uploader.sh
         $ chmod +x uploader.sh

 The script is very simple.
-It works on the concept that when aria2 is downloading files an *.aria2* sesssion file is placed in the folder where the file is being downloaded i.e. in our case the *downloads* folder.
+It works on the concept that when aria2 is downloading files an *.aria2* session file is placed in the folder where the file is being downloaded i.e. in our case the *downloads* folder.
 The script checks the number of files having an *aria2.conf*, if the number is 0 ,it concludes that no files are being downloaded on the moment and runs the commands for rclone.

-This was necessary because we are going to run our script every 5 minutues automatically, if we don't check for the incomplete downloads then the files being downloaded will be pushed to the google drive which is undesirable behavior.
+This was necessary because we are going to run our script every 5 minutes automatically, if we don't check for the incomplete downloads then the files being downloaded will be pushed to the google drive which is undesirable behaviour.
 In cases where the download is paused, the *.aria2* file will stay preventing *rclone* from uploading them.
-When a download fails, the *.aria2* file is deleted automatically along with the partically downloaded data.
+When a download fails, the *.aria2* file is deleted automatically along with the partially downloaded data.

 We are using the `move` command for *rclone* since we have limited space on our server and don't want to cache files on it.
-One key advantage it has over *gdrive* is that if you modify the folder from google drive web i.e. delete a file on the cloud the sync won't break as in cases with sync if the destination doesn't match with the local directory records the sync wont happen.
+One key advantage it has over *gdrive* is that if you modify the folder from google drive web i.e. delete a file on the cloud the sync won't break as in cases with sync if the destination doesn't match with the local directory records the sync won't happen.

 To execute the script just run